D1m7asis/apisix-aimlapi/docs/en/latest/plugins/ai-proxy-multi.md

   - ai-proxy-multi
   - AI
   - LLM
-description: The ai-proxy-multi Plugin extends the capabilities of ai-proxy with load balancing, retries, fallbacks, and health chekcs, simplying the integration with OpenAI, DeepSeek, and other OpenAI-compatible APIs.
+description: The ai-proxy-multi Plugin extends the capabilities of ai-proxy with load balancing, retries, fallbacks, and health chekcs, simplifying the integration with OpenAI, DeepSeek, AIMLAPI, and other OpenAI-compatible APIs.
 ---

 <!--